Swaledale Villages

 Twins

-I could find only 3 instances of young twins in the whole dale in 1851, and in each case the family already had at least 6 children.
+I could find only three instances of young twins in the whole dale in 1851, and in each case the family already had at least 6 children.
 My heart sinks at the thought of it.

 Illegitimacy